EttyKitty/ChapterMaster/docs/CODE_STYLE.md

 - **Enum** constants:
   - Enum names should start with an `e` prefix and be in all caps.
+  - Enum names should start with an `e` prefix and be in all caps.
-  - Enum entries should use PascalCase.
+  - Enum entries should use `PascalCase`.
   - Example: `enum eCOLORS` with entries `DarkRed`, `Blue`, etc.

 ### General Styling: